-The employee must agree to be furloughed, and the employer must communicate to each furloughed employee in writing that they are furloughed, and obtain their agreement to any reduction in their contractual wages.
+The employee remains subject to employment law in the normal way, so will retain normal employment rights (e.g. right to paid holiday).
+The employer needs to communicate to each furloughed employee in writing that they are furloughed, and obtain their agreement to any reduction in their contractual wages.
 A copy of this communication should be kept by the employer for 5 years.